yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-8.md

 ### Bluffing on Connected Boards

-"So your ace highs and your king highs, weak pair hands, you could bluff with them.
+"So your ace highs and your king highs, weak air hands, you could bluff with them.
 But generally speaking, the recommendation I'm gonna have for you guys to start is to on these very connected boards, to try bluffing mostly when you have something that interacts with the board."

 "So here that would be a Queen, a Jack, a Seven or a Six, all of which would make for gutshots.
 And if not those a flush draw or at least a high flush card."

-"So if there are two spades, maybe Ace of Spades King, so something that interacts with this board, those hands make your better bluffs.
+"So if there are two spades, maybe Ace of Spades King of diamond, so something that interacts with this board, those hands make your better bluffs.
 And the rest we'd mostly give up."

 ### The Give Up Option